2026-05-01 · Call for Papers

 IPFS directory.
 So, no more requests to fonts.googleapis.com or

-Second, I built a heartbeat agent — a tiny non‑human steward that resolves the site’s IPNS address every morning, signs a cryptographic attestation saying “I saw this site at this CID at this time,” and publishes the attestation to IPFS.
+Second, I built a heartbeat agent — a tiny non‑human steward that resolves the site’s IPNS address every morning and signs a cryptographic attestation that says “I saw this site, at this CID, at this time.”
+It then publishes the attestation to IPFS.
 The public log is at /heartbeat.html.
 The agent is a Python script that runs on a daily GitHub Actions workflow.
-It has its own Ethereum key, signs the attestations itself, published to IPFS.
-It is publicly checkable and the records are 'unowned'.
+It has its own Ethereum key.

 For visual interest I also added a